|

 guys did have spears.

 For Persia fought approx. 15,000 men.
-These guys had horses and
+These soldiers had horses and

 archery.
 The horses weren't of much advantage because the marches